-Inquilinos Boricuas en Acción is a non-profit organization and a dynamic community-building agency that started in the South End neighborhood of Boston, to address displacement of low-income families due to urban development.
+Inquilinos Boricuas en Acción is a non-profit organization and a dynamic community development corporation that started in the South End neighborhood of Boston, to address displacement of low-income families due to urban development.
 IBA offers affordable housing and supportive programming to improve the knowledge, life skills and health of participants of all ages.

-One of the most important goals of IBA is urban planning.
-For more than four decades, IBA has facilitated housing that is associated and financed by different supportive programs, while developing leaders who support and encourage themselves, their families and their neighbors.
+One of the most important goals of IBA is proving safe and sustainable affordable housing.
+For more than four decades, IBA has developed housing that is associated and financed by different supportive programs, while developing leaders who support and encourage themselves, their families and their neighbors.

 IBA – Inquilinos Boricuas en Acción empowers and engages individuals and families to improve their lives through high-quality affordable housing, education, and arts programs.

 In 1968, the inhabitants of the Parcel 19 in the South End organized, and with the support of hundreds of protesters, they fought to stop the displacement they were facing.
 They finally won this battle, which not only allowed their people to keep their homes but also gave them the right to control and develop their community.

 IBA then developed Villa Victoria (Victory Village), a 435 unit affordable housing community in the city’s South End neighborhood, which has become a model in the areas of civil rights, community organizing, affordable housing, education and arts programs.
 Today, IBA has expanded its affordable housing portfolio to include 521 units that are strengthened by comprehensive programming.
 IBA’s work is a daily reminder of what can be achieved with effort, determination and social mobilization; the legacy of those brave Puerto Rican activists have been recognized for over four decades and continue to be studied by academics and other national and international communities.